TritonDataCenter/sdc-booter/README.md

 - `allow_missing_class_id`: booter only allows clients with class identifiers of "PXEClient" and "SUNW" to obtain IP addresses.
 This allows clients with a missing class ID to also get IPs (useful for mock cloud testing).
+- `chainload_grub`: In the past, the `"pxegrub"` boot loader was sent to PXE clients booting from the ROM of a network card.
+If your system has trouble with the iPXE binary (`"undionly.kpxe"`) we now send to servers, you can revert to the legacy grub loader by setting this option to `true`.

 To update any of the above values, use the SAPI tools.
 For example, in the